 You would be able to expand your wifi network to out of reach areas of the house that struggle to get a strong wifi signal, by connecting a standard low-cost WiFi access point into the ethernet port of your Sonos Play5.

-- Complete control of your entire music collection (on one or several computers) from a single devices.
+- Complete control of your entire music collection (on one or several computers) from a single device.

 - The volume can go really loud without any distortion or loss in quality

 - Your phone can still answer calls or use its other functions, with no interruption to the music system.
-Great if you have people round and want the music to keep going.
+Great if you have people around and want the music to keep going.

 - Intuitive app to easily use various music services such as Spotify, Pandora and internet radio.
 You can also quickly find and play local radio sorted by location or can be searched by genre, station name etc.